johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/IdleTimeoutActions.md

 'reload_pages': reload all webpages.
 For some pages, the user may be prompted for confirmation first.

+'sign_out': sign out of browser.
+(This only applies to iOS.)

+'close_tabs': close all open tabs and create a NTP (New Tab Page).
+Supported in Android and iOS.

 'clear_browsing_history', 'clear_download_history', 'clear_cookies_and_other_site_data', 'clear_cached_images_and_files', 'clear_password_signing', 'clear_autofill', 'clear_site_settings': clear the corresponding browsing data.

 Setting 'clear_browsing_history', 'clear_password_signing', 'clear_autofill', and 'clear_site_settings' will disable sync for the respective data types if sync is not already disabled by setting either the SyncDisabled policy or BrowserSignin to disabled.